Audiobooks

 • Open Culture indexes miscellaneous free audiobooks.

-• Commercial service with permissive licensing libro.fm (No Australians allowed)
+• Commercial service with permissive licensing libro.fm (No Australians allowed).

 • Commercial service downpour.
 No Australians permitted.

-2 Converters and metadata managers
+2 Converters and metadata manager software

-2.1 m4b-tool
+2.3 m4b-tool

 m4b-tool is a finicky selection of PHP scripts with a lot of dependencies, but I am told it works?
 It does not easily work for me per default; I might need to install docker and run it in a container.